TheCrescentKing/building-a-database-with-rust/README.txt

 ### John McMenemy's Fourth Year Project: Building a Database with Rust ###

+A video demonstration was made for this project and can be found here: https://youtu.be/NnFyCwhaCpE

 To compile and run the software herein please make sure Rust is installed: https://www.rust-lang.org/ An internet connection is requiered the first time the software is built since external libraries will be downloaded.